Brenta Engine Design Guide Build Data structures Files Github

 You can create and customize particles via the brenta::particle_emitter class.
 All the computation is done in the GPU so the engine can handle lots and lots of particles.
 Here's a quick look on the API:

-particle_emitter emitter = particle_emitter::builder()
+auto emitter =

-.starting_position(glm::vec3(0.0f, 0.0f, 5.0f))
+.starting_position(glm::vec3(0.0f, 0.0f, 0.0f))

 .starting_velocity(glm::vec3(0.0f, 5.0f, 0.0f))